aishwaryaravi2207/houseQuest/README.md

 ## 🎯 Overview

-**HouseQuest** is a dynamic property discovery platform designed to help users find the **best possible house options** near their current location.
+**HouseQuest** is a dynamic property discovery platform that helps users find the **best possible house options** near their current location.
 It leverages **Dijkstra’s algorithm** to determine the shortest path to each available house, balancing both **distance** and **price preferences**.
 Users can easily filter results based on **minimum and maximum price ranges**, making home selection more efficient and data-driven.